tdecker7/fyi-project-plan/PROJECTPLAN.md

 1. Monitoring and Metrics Service

 ## Signup or API Token Service
-This should be a self-service solution, where users can post email and password and retrieve a token
+Signup should be a self-service solution, where users can post email and password and retrieve a token

 ### Route
 `/signup`